 “Doc” Eddie has competed both nationally and internationally, bringing gold to New Orleans from Rio in 2007.
 A native of NOLA, Eddie saves lives as an ER doctor by day, but is also known for administering poison on the mat.
 Doc Eddie also received his black belt from Carlos Gracie Jr. and received his third degree in 2018.

 Gavin began BJJ while in his teens under Professor Matthias Meister.
 An accomplished wrestler and MMA fighter, Gavin brings much of the sport to his practice of BJJ.
-Gavin received his black belt in 2015 and continues to teach private and group classes at the Uptown location when not saving lives for the NOLA Fire Department.
+Gavin received his black belt in 2015 and continues to teach private and group classes Uptown when not saving lives for the NOLA Fire Dept.

 Owner of NOLA BJJ Metairie, Charles is an IBJJF champion at the brown and black belt levels.
 He has competed nationally and internationally in BJJ, Judo and Sambo.
 Charles received his black belt in BJJ in 2015.